sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

 ### Firstborn

-Explores the folklore and history of the dwarven clans of Krynn through the bickering clans' reconciliation and the construction of the legendary Thorbardin.
+Silvanos, the august founder of the united elven nation known as Silvanesti, is dead and buried in a crystal tomb.
+The leadership of the clans and households has fallen to his son, Sithel, who is himself father of twin sons.

 </div>